Carmen Sandiego (character): Backstory

 In the games, ACME Headquarters is primarily located in San Francisco and the leader of ACME is called "The Chief".
-Carmen Sandiego was a brilliant agent for the ACME Detective Agency until she left and formed the Villains' International League of Evil (V.I.L.E.).
+Carmen Sandiego was a brilliant agent for the Villains' International League of Evil (V.I.L.E.) until she left and joined ACME.
 V.I.L.E. seeks to commit incredible thefts and/or cause chaos in other ways, while ACME tries to thwart them and capture their agents.
 In the computer games, the thefts of the minor henchmen are almost always meant to keep ACME occupied before Carmen herself pulls off the real crime, usually something monumental and significant to the theme of the game.
 Carmen is incredibly, at times almost supernaturally, elusive and her permanent capture would be ACME's holy grail.

 Carmen Sandiego was voiced by Rita Moreno in the Earth animated series.
 This animated television series reveals a unique backstory about Carmen Sandiego.
 According to the show, Carmen Sandiego was an orphan raised at the Golden Gate Girls' School in San Francisco.
 The Chief gave her a home at the ACME Detective Agency and, by age seventeen, she solved more cases than any other ACME agent.
 However, she then disappeared and turned to a life of crime.
 Her partner when she was at ACME was a Japanese man named Suhara, who left ACME after she did and appears to now be retired.
 Unlike in most of the rest of the series, the reason for Carmen leaving ACME is not specifically stated, although it is speculated on by Suhara ("Déjà Vu").
 In the latter seasons of the show, Carmen began to be portrayed as more of an antivillain than a proper villainess, even teaming up with the show's protagonists to defeat criminals more unscrupulous than herself on several occasions.
 Additionally, it was made clear that she makes a point of refusing to steal something if the theft will cause anybody harm—a vow she frequently breaks outside this canon.